demml/opsml/README.md

 :star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star:
 ## Version 2
-The `opsml` team is currently working on version 2 of `opsml` and will not be adding any new features to version 1.
+The `opsml` repository is currently working on version 2 of `opsml` and will not be adding any new features to version 1.
 Version 2 has an expected release of early January 2024.

 Core features of version 2 include: